Testing in the Developer Sandbox

 - Update the

-of the Card Auth Loop Endpoint you created. - Initiate authorization by swiping or submitting a virtual payment using a card issued under the Card Product from step 2.
+card_auth_loop_endpoint_idof the Card Product you would like to receive authorization requests for with theidof the Card Auth Loop Endpoint you created. - Initiate authorization by swiping or submitting a virtual payment using a card issued under the Card Product from step 2.

 - An HTTP POST request will be sent to the URL listed in the Card